Raining in Newcastle? Here's what to do

 Get active

-Get bowling and arcade gaming at Dullboy's Social Co in Warners Bay or head to MANIAX to blow off some steam as you chuck axes (and maybe even follow up with a pizza).
+Get bowling and arcade gaming at Dullboy's Social Co in Warners Bay, head to MANIAX to blow off some steam as you chuck axes (and maybe even follow up with a pizza, or swing some clubs at Rippit Golf in Broadmeadow.

 Why not try a new indoor sport?
-Scale the walls rock-climbing at Pulse Climbing in Adamstown and Warners Bay, tackle the indoor obstacles at Ninja Parc Cooks Hill (both adults and kids over 8), get jumping at Revolution Sports Park, or skate or scoot at Parrey Indoor Skatepark Cardiff (bookings essential).
+Scale the walls rock-climbing at Pulse Climbing in Adamstown and Warners Bay, tackle the indoor obstacles at Ninja Parc Cooks Hill (both adults and kids over 8), and get jumping at Revolution Sports Park in Maryville, Springloaded at Gateshead, and Flip Out in Charlestown.

-For the little ones, head to Megamania at Charlestown where they can burn some energy or putt your stuff at Holey Moley in Charlestown.
+For the little ones, burn some energy ten-pin bowling or putt your stuff at Holey Moley in Charlestown.
 There's even a fully-licensed bar for the big kids.

 Eat and drink

-Start off the day with a champagne breakfast at The Autumn Rooms or something less boozy at Equium Social.
-For a full rundown of Newcastle's best cafes, check out our guide.
+Start off the day with a bottomless brunch at The Autumn Rooms, enjoy something less boozy at Equium Social, or choose from one of Newcastle's best cafes.

-Spend the afternoon cracking open a book over coffee at the atmospheric Press Bookhouse or sipping hot chai at Momo Wholefoods.
+Spend the afternoon cracking open a book over coffee at the atmospheric The Press Book House or sipping hot chai at Momo Wholefood.

 When it comes to dinner, Newcastle has a wealth of options where you can escape a downpour.
 Try our guide to Newcastle's best restaurants for somewhere to feast the night away.